 Declawing has been illegal in England for several years.
-Australia, New Zealand, Germany, Wales, Finland, and Brazil are among the many countries that either consider declawing illegal or inhumane, only allowing it under extreme circumstances.
+Australia, New Zealand, Germany, Wales, Finland, and Brazil are among the many countries that consider declawing illegal or inhumane and only allow it under extreme circumstances.

-Declawing Is Not Medically Necessary
+Not Medically Necessary

-It's rare to see a veterinarian cite a common medical reason for declawing, except to repair a badly done initial job in which the claws have grown back, causing crippling pain to the cat.
+It is rare to see a veterinarian cite a common medical reason for declawing, except to repair a badly done initial job in which the claws have grown back and are causing crippling pain to the cat.

-- "Anger Management": Although there is no scientific evidence for this, there tends to be an increase in scratching behavior when a cat is annoyed or upset.
+- Anger Management: Although there is no scientific evidence for this, there tends to be an increase in scratching behavior when a cat is annoyed or upset.

-A declawed cat's toe stubs will be severely painful for days or weeks after the surgery, and "phantom limb pain" may be a lifelong legacy.
-Some litter box substrates are very painful to the cat's tender paws, and he may avoid the litter box entirely because of its association with pain.
-Owners can help by using a softer substrate such as one of the paper-based litters.
+A declawed cat's toe stubs will be severely painful after the surgery, and phantom limb pain may be a lifelong legacy.
+Some litter box substrates are very painful to the cat's tender paws, and the cat may avoid the litter box entirely because of its association with pain.
+A declawed cat will need a softer substrate such as one of the paper-based litters.